 Planting the Seeds to Cultivate Compassion

-Venerable Chodron gave a series of talks on what attitudes to develop in order to cultivate compassion during a retreat at Sravasti Abbey.
+Part of a series of teachings on the attitudes to develop in order to cultivate compassion given during a weekend retreat at Sravasti Abbey, May 25-28, 2007.

 - How do you have equanimity for rats or insects that may be harmful?